Tomlinson Hall

 Tomlinson Hall was a public meeting hall in Indianapolis, Indiana, on the northeast corner of Market and Delaware streets adjacent to the Indianapolis City Market.
 It hosted a variety of public events from 1886 until January 30, 1958, when it was destroyed in a fire.

+The first floor housed businesses and overflow activity from the adjoining City Market, and the second floor contained a 4,200-seat auditorium.

 The building was named for Stephen D. Tomlinson, an Indianapolis druggist, whose will had bequeathed the money to build it.

 Beginnings

 The will of Indianapolis druggist Stephen D. Tomlinson, who had died on November 14, 1870, provided that the residue of his estate would, upon the death of his wife, Mary Todd Brown Tomlinson, be given to city of Indianapolis to construct a "public building" on the western portion of what was then East Market Square, a farmer's market that had operated since the 1830s.

 The city reached an agreement with Mrs. Tomlinson in 1874 to receive the estate immediately.
 However, construction was delayed while the question of whether the site, which the State of Indiana had given to the city for use as a public market, could be used for other purposes.
 Some of the city's leaders also feared that the erection of a public hall would ultimately require a tax increase.
 The city council decided that the new structure would house both the public hall and the city market.

 The city organized a design contest that was won by local architect Diedrich A. Bohlen.
 Construction using Bohlen's designs, began in 1883, and extended more than two years at a cost of $125,000.
 The first floor housed offices and overflow from the City Market, while the second floor contained a large auditorium with a seating capacity of 4,200 people in the audience and an additional 650 people on the stage.